exteranto/exteranto.github.io/articles/your-first-exteranto.md

 a browser tab, we must register our listener as dependent on the tabs service.
 Then we can import the message and send it from the handler.
 Exteranto provides the `@Autowired` annotation to easily resolve dependencies - here we can use it to resolve the listener's dependency on 'Tabs'.
+For more on extranto dependency management see [Handling the IOC Container][ioc-container]

 ```typescript
   import { Tabs } from '@exteranto/api'